VyuWing-Learning/Data-Engineering-Bootcamp-Apache-Spark/README.md

 For reference please <a href="https://www.jetbrains.com/help/idea/run-debug-configuration-scala-console.html">visit</a>.

-## FAQ's
+## Frequently Asked Questions
-### what is scala-shell?
+### What is scala-shell?
 This is an interactive way to run the scala code.
 It is similar to python shell where we interactively run python scripts.

 ### What is parquet file?
 It is highly compressed columnar file format which is optimized for high speed reads and is prominently used in enterprise data warehouses.
 Further reads about <a href="https://databricks.com/glossary/what-is-parquet">Apache Parquet.</a>

 ## You're all set. <a href="https://vyuwinglearning.com/">VyuWing</a> is Happy to Help!